Rome – The eternal city

 - Vatican City with the Basilica of St. Peter and the Piazza San Pietro

 - The Colosseum.
 Bread and Games.
 A unique theatre from antiquity.
-The ruin to beat all ruins, it is perhaps Rome’s greatest marvel, breathtaking and beautifully built – for the pure delight in watching the cruellest torture and slaughter of men and animals.
+The ruin to beat all ruins.
+It is perhaps Rome’s greatest marvel, breathtaking and beautifully built – however it was made for the pure delight in watching the cruellest torture and slaughter of men and animals.

 - The Roman Forum, once the political center of the Roman Empire